How Modeling Agencies Work: The Complete Insider Guide

 Do modeling agencies pay for photos?

 Legitimate agencies often arrange test shoots at no upfront cost to you.
-These might be truly free (TFP — time for prints, where photographer and model both benefit), or the cost may be advanced and deducted from future earnings.
-What agencies should never do is require you to pay upfront for expensive photography packages.
+These might be TFP arrangements (time for prints — photographer and model both benefit), or the cost may be advanced and deducted from future earnings.
+What agencies should never do is require you to pay upfront for expensive photography packages before you’ve signed or earned anything.

 How do I know if a modeling agency is legitimate?